Running After 60 Real Cardio Data Intensity Minutes

 I’ve been running for years.
 My regular distance was 3.5 miles – not easy, not hard, just comfortable.

-About a year ago, I decided to add 1.5 miles.
+About a year and half ago, I decided to add 1.5 miles.
 It took time before it felt like a routine, but the results honestly blew my mind.
 I still can’t believe the transformation that happened to both my body and my mindset.

 Latest Articles